Filmmakers shed light on reel life in Palestine

 A scene from ‘Eyes of a Thief’.

 The recent London Palestine Film Festival featured more than 40 works of and video by Palestinian and international artists.
-What struck me the most is how many of the films screened shed a new and refreshing light on Palestine, showing that there is more to Palestinian society than war and occupation – there are people with stories to tell and lives to live.
-As an outsider, it was also the first time I was exposed to the natural beauty of Gaza and the , something we rarely see on news report.
+What struck me the most is how many of the films screened shed a new and refreshing light on Palestine, showing that there is more to Palestinian than war and occupation – there are people with stories to tell and lives to live.
+As an outsider, it was also the first time I was exposed to the natural beauty of and the , something we rarely see on news report.

-The premiere of Najwa Najjar's West Bank thriller Eyes of a Thief (‘Eeyon al-haramieh') opened the festival.
+The premiere of Najwa Najjar’s West Bank thriller Eyes of a Thief (‘Eeyon al-haramieh) opened the festival.
 Set in a rather desolate location in the valley between Nablus and , it stars the Egyptian actor Khaled Abol Naga, who needed a special permit for the four-week filming, and Algerian singer/songwriter Souad Massi.
 The film tells the story of a father searching for his lost daughter in the city while keeping a dangerous secret to himself.
-Najjar's psychological humanises the Palestinian resistance, showing the hero as a sensitive person who is seeking to find lost family, with hints of a forbidden love story, which makes him much more complex and much more human than the two-dimensional portrayals of Palestinians either as terrorists or as heroes.
+Najjar’s psychological drama humanises the Palestinian resistance, showing the hero as a sensitive person who is seeking to find lost family, with hints of a forbidden love story, which makes him much more complex and much more human than the two-dimensional portrayals of Palestinians either as terrorists or as heroes.
 Najjar does not try to embellish Palestinian life, nor does she attempt to show the entire breadth of modern Palestinian history in a single film, but provides a glimpse of some aspects of Palestinian life.

 A scene from 'Ramallah'.